SAP/openui5-docs/docs/JSDoc_Guidelines_eeaa5de.md

 > Note:
-> You can also create links to external sources.
+> You can create links to external sources.
 The source should comply with standard legal requirements.
 The required icons are added to the link as described in the Demo Kit under *Terms of Use* \> *Disclaimer*.
 For more information about creating links, see the explanations below \(@see and \{@link\}\).
 >
 >